ALFA-project-erc/kanon/README.rst

 `units`

-- Define standard positional numeral systems (`BasedReal`)
+- Define standard positional numeral systems with standard arithmetics (`BasedReal`)
-- Working arithmetics on those numbers
-- Set your own precision contexts and algorithms on arithmetical operations
+- Set your own precision contexts and algorithms on arithmetical operations (`PrecisionContext`)
 - Keep track of all operations

 `tables`